jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-why-busy-people-are-ridiculous/index.md

 ---
 title: "Kierkegaard On Why Busy People Are Ridiculous"
-description: "19th-century Danish philosopher Søren Kierkegaard saw busyness as a vice.
-This article explores his arguments and discusses why, even when you have minimal time, being attentive to yourself is so crucial."
+description: "Busyness is a vice, suggests a passage from 19th-century Danish philosopher Søren Kierkegaard.
+This article explores the passage and discusses why, even when you have minimal time, being attentive to yourself is so crucial."
 image: "./kierkegaardbusy.jpeg"
 imageAlt: "busy street"
 imageSeo: "./kierkegaardbusy.jpeg"